ravi77o/sfguide-build-a-native-app-with-spcs/README.md

 This fork includes GitHub actions for CI/CD w/ the Snowpark Native app.
 Once you've gone through the Quickstart Guide above, you can follow the [GitHub Actions setup](#github-actions-setup) to get things working with GitHub Actions.
-If you did the "delete everything" steps at the end of the guide, you'll want to go back in and recreate everything, and validate you can access the running application
+If you did the "delete everything" steps at the end of the guide, you'll want to go back in and recreate everything, and validate you can access the running application.

 See the [blog post draft](https://docs.google.com/document/d/1fTHpKovtuCUSGwNrdDbwOyJMJvByzGtZpRAkZ9leUng/edit) for more background and motivations behind this project.